Pallandos/bitcoin-on-local/doc/config.md

 - **Default value :** `0`

 > [!NOTE]
 > This parameter should not be fixed under ~11.
-For obscure reasons if set under, nodes will refuse every connections and you network will be empty.
+For obscure reasons if set under, nodes will refuse every connection and your network will be empty.

 ---